Aug 03, 1988:

-- The coin-operated amusement game manufacturing business of Bally Midway Manufacturing Co., Inc. is purchased by Williams Electronic Games Inc., through holding company WMS Industries Inc.
+- WMS Games Inc. is formed after the coin-operated amusement game manufacturing business of Bally Midway Manufacturing Co., is purchased by Williams Electronic Games Inc..

 Apr 01, 1998:

 - Midway Games Inc. spins off from WMS Industries; change in company status to independently-owned by shareholders.

 - The company changes the name of Atari Games division to Midway Games West, to avoid confusion with the other Atari company, then owned by Hasbro Interactive.

 - Midway Games Inc. signs a distribution agreement with Koei Net Co.
 Ltd., of which Koei will become the exclusive distributor of selected Midway home videogame products in the Far East, including Japan, South Korea, Hong Kong, China, Taiwan, Singapore, Thailand, Malaysia, Indonesia and India.